esl/MongooseIM/doc/configuration/listen.md

 ## XMPP listener options

-The options listed below can be set for the `c2s`, `s2s` and `service` listeners to adjust their parameters.
+The options listed below can be set for the `c2s`, `s2s` and `component` listeners to adjust their parameters.

 ### `listen.*.backlog`
 * **Syntax:** positive integer